Bengejd/NOLS/README.md

 `Revert`

-Removes all changes made by NOLS.
+Reverts all changes made by NOLS.
 This is currently dependent on the assumption that you did not remove any comments left behind by NOLS.
 So if you remove a comment, it will skip that value reversion.

 `Clean`